 In May 2019, YouTuber Nikocado Avocado went viral with a video titled “Exposing Trisha Paytas With Receipts.”
 He claimed that Paytas ghosted him when they were supposed to film together several years ago.

-At first, she told Perez Hilton there’s nothing wrong with ghosting someone, but later backed down on that and said she was going through a breakup at the time.
+At first, they told Perez Hilton there’s nothing wrong with ghosting someone, but later backed down on that and said they were going through a breakup at the time.

-A few months later, Paytas and Nikocado Avocado filmed Mukbang videos together on her kitchen floor in which they ate take-out and discussed the drama between them.
+A few months later, Paytas and Nikocado Avocado filmed Mukbang videos together on their kitchen floor in which they ate take-out and discussed the drama between them.

 Marriage to a Brad Pitt cardboard cutout

 “I never thought I would find someone who wouldn’t leave me, and who wouldn’t talk back to me and judge me for being crazy,” Paytas said in their vows.
 “This is real and this means a lot.
 From the moment I got you in the mail, I knew this would last forever.”